Websitebydesign/marvelous-zucchini/content/_index.md

     section_id: hero_section
     background_image: images/ps5_horizontal-03.webp
     background_image_opacity: 65
-    content: >
+    content: |
-      # Resurrect your broken console.
-Bring my console back from the dead
+      # Bring your games console back from the dead!

-      Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
+      Breeth new life into your broken games console.
     actions:
       - title: See all items
         url: /store